 There are many people who love white noise due to the fact that they cannot fall asleep when there are no sounds around them.
 The Nature Sounds For Sleep Alexa playlist will solve that issue for you.
 If you’re on the fence about Nature Sounds versus other type of audio stimulation, a 2017 study out of the UK using fMRI image scanning found that listening to “artificial sounds” pushes your attention inward, a process which has been linked to stress.
 By contrast, Nature sounds — things like sounds of the ocean, rain, streams, babbling brooks, and much more — push your attention outwards, allowing for a more peaceful experience.
 You’re welcome.

-If you're having trouble remembering the name of that one song from a few years ago that was on the radio ALL THE TIME, this playlist of top 50 Great Songs from the Last 10 Years will really help you out.
-It's got newer hits like "Radioactive" by Imagine Dragons and older ones like "You Found Me" by the Fray, which came out in 2009.
+If you're having trouble remembering the name of that one song from a few years ago that’s just on the tip of your tongue — was it Taylor Swift?
+It was probably Taylor Swift — then this Alexa playlist of the top 50 Great Songs from the Last 10 Years will really help you out.
+It’s pretty heavy on the pop music — think Dua Lipa and Ed Sheeran — but you’ll also find voices like Kendrick Lamar and Avicii too.

 6. If You Want Your Partner To Know It's On Tonight